-The symptoms of chronic inflammation are remarkably similar to many of those caused by Candida.
-Fatigue, joint pain, digestive problems and allergies can all be triggered by inflammation, and they are certainly part of the daily lives of many Candida sufferers.
+The symptoms of chronic inflammation are remarkably similar to many of those caused by Candida Related Complex.
+Fatigue, joint pain, digestive problems, and allergies can all be triggered by inflammation, and they are certainly part of the daily lives of many Candida sufferers.
 But looking at these two conditions separately is actually the wrong approach.
 That’s because there is a powerful link between chronic inflammation and Candida.

 Inflammation is a sign that your body is trying to heal itself, for instance after an injury or when harmful pathogens get into your system.
 It’s different from an infection.
-An infection is the result of bacteria, a virus or a fungus, whereas inflammation is caused by your own body.
+An infection is the result of a bacteria, virus, or fungus, whereas inflammation is directly caused by your own immune system.
 Inflammation is in fact your body’s way of dealing with an injury or infection.

 Certain types of food increase the risk of inflammation.
-They include trans fats, sugar, white bread and alcohol.
+They include trans fats, sugar, white bread, and alcohol.
+You will find many of these foods on our foods to avoid list.
 You can already see that there is a significant overlap between inflammatory foods and those which can lead to a Candida overgrowth.

-To reduce inflammation, the research suggests that it’s best to eat plenty of vegetables, lean protein and foods containing omega-3 fatty acids, which you can find in walnuts, flaxseed and fish oil.
-You can add some extra flavor with ginger and turmeric, both of which have anti-inflammatory properties.
+To reduce inflammation, research suggests that it’s best to eat plenty of vegetables, lean protein, and foods containing omega-3 fatty acids, which you can find in flaxseed and fish oil.
+You can add some extra flavor to your foods with ginger and turmeric, both of which have anti-inflammatory properties.

-If you follow a good Candida treatment program like my Ultimate Candida Diet plan, you will be greatly reducing any inflammation caused by your diet.
-That’s because none of those inflammatory foods are a part of the diet.
+If you follow a good Candida treatment program like the Ultimate Candida Diet plan designed by Dr. Eric Wood and me, you will be greatly reducing any inflammation caused by your diet.
+That’s because none of those inflammatory foods are on the list of foods to eat.

 The way you treat your body in general can also affect inflammation.
 Obesity increases the risk of inflammation in your gut, and that inflammation promotes the colonization of Candida.
 It’s a good idea to keep your weight in check, and reducing your sugar intake is a great first step.